Charging stations: what's the current state of deployment?

 • rates.

-On freeways, these elements are of particular importance, with all service areas to be equipped with with fast and ultra-fast recharging points by the end of the year, encouraging long-distance journeys in electric vehicles.
+On motorways, these elements are particularly important, with all service areas to be equipped with fast and ultra-fast recharging points by the end of the year, encouraging long-distance journeys in electric vehicles.

-Good to know At the launch of the Mondial de l'Auto 2022, French President Emmanuel Macron chose an intermediate plan from the study conducted by Avere-France, envisaging the installation of400,000 public charging stations by 2030..
-This study indicated the need to install between 330,000 and 480,000 publicly accessible charging points for light vehicles by 2030.
+Good to know At the launch of the Mondial de l'Auto 2022, French President Emmanuel Macron chose an intermediary plan for the study conducted by Avere-France, which envisages the creation of a European network of car manufacturers.400,000 public charging points to be installed by 2030.
+This study indicated the need to set up between 330,000 and 480,000 publicly accessible recharging points for light vehicles by 2030.

-Indeed, user experience is an element that needs to be considered now, and even more so in the future.
+Indeed, the user experience is an element that needs to be taken into account now and even more so in the future.
 What's more, we need to take into account the new demands and needs of users.
-As a result, we need to be able to accommodate future electric vehicles on the road and anticipate installation times, while integrating new uses, such as heavy mobility.
-The current international context is leading truck manufacturers to turn to battery-powered electric solutions in the first instance, with hydrogen as a complement.
-This will not only mean electrifying depots, but also thinking about roaming, to encourage and promote the electrification of company fleets.
+As a result, we need to be able to accommodate future electric vehicles on the road and anticipate installation times, while incorporating new uses, such as the use of a car park. heavy mobility.
+The current international context is prompting heavy goods vehicle manufacturers to turn to electric solutions for their vehicles. battery initially, and hydrogen as a complement.
+This will certainly mean electrifying depots, but it will also mean thinking about roaming, to encourage and promote the electrification of company fleets.

-To find out more about corporate fleets, we invite you to read our article on the subject:
+To find out more about corporate fleets, read our article on the subject:

 Electric vehicle fleet: the complete guide